General election is on November 06, 2018

 Get your sample ballot at Sample Ballot Lookup.

-The Democratic candidates for 2018 is: Jacky Rosen – U.S. Rep
+The Democratic candidates for 2018 is: Jacky Rosen – U.S. House of Representative:

 The Democratic candidates for 2018 are: